OpenTechStrategies/librehq/DESIGN.md

 time -- but at least we can set things up so that this is a policy decision rather than a technical constraint.

-## Modules
+## Service Modules

-Each LibreHQ service gets its own repository, in order to keep the development lifecycle of each codebase separate.
-They are imported into LibreHQ-core via git submodules, and expose their functionality through partials and flask blueprints.
-Some conventions:
+Each LibreHQ service is a Python module in its own directory.
+Some
+conventions:

-* The repository name is `librehq-<service>`, with the directory for the git submodule to be just `<service>`
+* The directory for the service will be just `<service>` (e.g. 'wikis')
-* Only merge submodule sha changes to librehq-core when stable, and collapse so that only one sha update is done
-* Submodule sha updates should live in their own commits
-* The service should be bootable on its own, via flask
-* The service should expose a `from service import bp` which represents the Blueprint for that submodule
-* The Blueprint should use as a base `"/<service>/"` for web requets
+* The service should use as a base `"/<service>/"` for web requests
-* The service should expose a `main_partial()` that returns a template to be imported into the main section

 ### Templates